learner-lu/anime-face-dataset/README-en.md

 - Most of the color gamut is normal and will not be too bright or too dark

-This project adopts MIT protocol, which can be downloaded and used by yourself.
-If it's helpful to you, please :star: star :star: this repo, thank you.
-It's worth sifting it manually for several times

 ## Part of dataset images

 ![20220511181820](https://raw.githubusercontent.com/learner-lu/picbed/master/20220511181820.png)